manojadams/metaforms-core/README.md

 A framework for building react form libraries.
 Create your react form components and use this framework for adding form behaviour using json based schema.

 ## Change logs
-- (Adding back icon support)[https://github.com/manojadams/metaforms-core/issues/20]
+- (Fix conflict with bootstrap)[https://github.com/manojadams/metaforms-core/issues/21]

 ## Introduction
 This library reads the json based schema and layouts beautiful forms.